 The Company assesses impairment of its investments in subsidiaries whenever there is any indication that the investment may be impaired.
 Impairment is made if the recoverable amount of the investment is less than its carrying amount.
 Management uses the net tangible asset position of the subsidiaries which they determine approximates the recoverable amount.
 In the previous financial year, there was an impairment allowance amounting to \$150,000 on its subsidiary, Choo Chiang Project Solutions Pte.
-Ltd. based on the entity's net tangible position and the entity remain dormant at the end of the reporting period.
-The subsidiary was struck off and corresponding impairment allowance was reversed out during the financial year.
+Ltd. based on the entity's net tangible position and the entity remain dormant at the end of the previous financial year.
+The subsidiary was struck off and corresponding impairment allowance was reversed out in the previous financial year.

-Details of the Group's subsidiaries at 31 December 2021 and 2020 are as follows:
+Details of the Group's subsidiaries at 31 December 2022 and 2021 are as follows: